 North Carolina Tourism

-Visitors traveling to and within the state of North Carolina spent a record $19.4 billion in 2012, supporting more than 40,000 North Carolina businesses and directly supporting nearly 200,000 jobs all across the state.
-State and local tax revenues generated as a result of visitor spending totals more than $1.5 billion annually.
-North Carolina ranks as the 6th most visited state in the United States.
-The state’s natural scenic beauty, rich history and culture, vibrant cities, quaint small towns, and central east coast location make it an ideal travel destination.
-And, the abundance of direct air access into the state from national and international destinations around the globe have helped to position it as preferred international travel destination.
+The tourism industry is a vital component of the North Carolina's economic stability as benefits of tourism touch each of the state's 100 counties.
+Direct tourism employment continues to grow in lodging, transportation, food service and retail employment sectors to help serve visitors that spend more than $55 million per day in North Carolina.
+In 2013, domestic travelers spent a record $20.2 billion, up from $19.4 billion in 2012- an increase of 4.1 percent.
+This record visitor spending supported more than 40,000 North Carolina businesses and directly supported nearly 200,000 jobs all across the state.
+The state's 2013 total visitor volume was 52.5 million, up nearly 16 percent from 2012.
+As the state's natural scenic beauty, rich history and culture, vibrant cities, quaint small towns, and central east coast location make it an ideal travel destination, North Carolina continues to rank as the sixth most visited state for domestic travel.
+And the abundance of direct air access into the state from national and international destinations around the globe have helped to position it as preferred international travel destination.